Welcome to PS 64Q The Joseph P. Addabbo School, Magnet School of Leadership and Social Justice Activism

 Theme:

-PS 64Q is a proud recipient of the NYCDOE Inter-District Federal Magnet Schools Assistance Program.
+PS 64Q is proud to be part of the NYCDOE Inter-District Federal Magnet Schools Assistance Program.
 We are the Magnet School of Leadership and Social Justice Activism.
-The funding will support our ongoing work to integrate inquiry-based learning opportunities for our students to learn our educational standards through tackling real-life problems in their community.
+This funding will help us create more hands-on learning opportunities for our students, allowing them to learn important skills by addressing real-life issues in their community.

 What are Magnet Schools?